StephenShedden/StephenShedden.github.io/README.md

 ## List of things I have done here

-1. Tryed to secure branch and site best I could.
+1. Tried to secure branch and site best I could.
 2. Used the GitHub instructions to get the simple "Hello World" in test message up on GitHub hosted static website.
 3. Created a Project space in VS Code, dumped Web site backup in a directory in the project.
 Ripped out the Sql and PhP components and tested functionality.
 Copied the files and directories I wanted to the static web site repo, committed changes, and pushed it to GitHub remote repo.
 4. One of the pages has a calendar and requires manual changing.
 This was fun on a headless server.
 I created a directory were I could just;